cgallimore25/circPercent/README.md

 ### Example 3: Altering the inner radius

-The 'innerRadius' Name,Value pair (case insensitive; as are all following) specifies the inner radius of the donut as a proportion of the outer radius.
+The `'innerRadius'` Name,Value pair specifies the inner radius of the donut as a proportion of the outer radius.
 This means you can plot a simple pie chart with input '0', and invisible rings with input '1'.
 I do this in a loop because the function currently only supports a scalar, common radius applied to all groups in the case of matrix input.
 Plot one subject's data for simplicity.

 ```matlab
 data= [0.2445	0.2554	0.3237	0.1762;